teejaded/helm-wrap/README.md

 # Helm Wrap

-Helm Wrap is a Helm wrapper which processes yaml values files and helm output.
-It passes values files through named pipes incase you are decrypting them.
+Helm Wrap is a tool which processes helm values files and helm output.

 This tool is intended to be used with [ArgoCD's Helm feature](https://argoproj.github.io/argo-cd/user-guide/helm/).
 It enables you to pre-process values or post-process helm output without using a custom plugin.

+For security, values files that have been processed are passed through named pipes to avoid writing them to disk.

 ## Installation